rekindle-blog/rekindle-blog.github.io/_posts/2021-06-09-friendship-forsaking-all-others.md

 ---
 layout: post
-title: " Friendship Forsaking All Others"
+title: 'Marriage Vows: Should We Forsake All Others?'
 author: gheslop
 tags:
 - '"Forsaking All Others"'